What do you do when your tolerance for THC gets too high?

 How do you keep from smoking the entire stash just to get that regular high you’ve always enjoyed?

-After you’ve been using cannabis for awhile, you may notice that you no longer get as high as you did when you first started, which is perfectly natural.
+After you’ve been using cannabis for awhile, you may notice that you no longer get as high as you did when you first started – which is perfectly natural.

 Over time, the body does build up a tolerance to THC, which can lead to a serious reduction in the effects you feel from consuming cannabis products.

 Having a high tolerance can result in lots of wasted product and frustration when trying to medicate your symptoms.

-THC metabolites are stored in the fat cells, so it makes sense that keeping your diet and exercise plan on point can help you shed some of that stubborn old tolerance.
+THC metabolites are stored in the fat cells of your body, so it makes sense that keeping your diet and exercise plan on point can help you shed some of that stubborn old tolerance.